Search by Keyword

 This “pure watercolor” began to take shape on February 17th, 1967 in EMI Studio Two, session documentation indicating the session beginning at 7 pm.
 After some rehearsal and experimentation with the arrangement, the first of seven takes of the rhythm track recorded on this day show that the circus-like feel of the song was already in place.

-The “circus atmosphere” was evident in the rhythm track especially by how Ringo played his drums, providing the drum roll to introduce each verse as well as splashing his open hi-hats on the two-and-four beats of each measure.
-The other instrumentation on these rhythm tracks was Paul on bass, George Martin on harmonium, and George Harrison on tambourine while John worked at perfecting his lead vocals.
+The “circus atmosphere” was evident in the rhythm track especially shown by the manner in which Ringo played his drums, providing the drum roll to introduce each verse as well as splashing his open hi-hat on the two-and-four beats of each measure.
+The other instrumentation on these rhythm track takes was Paul on bass, George Martin on harmonium, and George Harrison on maracas while John worked at perfecting his lead vocals.
 (Note: Paul related to Rolling Stone magazine in 2013 his recollections of adding the bass part as an overdub after the rhythm track was recorded, but listening to the original takes of the song, as witnessed on “Anthology 2,” reveals otherwise.)

 Take one began with John becoming slightly irritated at engineer Geoff Emerick as can be heard on the 1996 release “Anthology 2” and explained in Geoff’s book “Here, There And Everywhere”: “John Lennon always had a precise title for each of his songs, and woe betold any of us who didn’t get it correct.
 I learned that the hard way one night when I slated a take in a hurry and mistakenly shortened the title to ‘For The Benefit Of Mr. Kite.’
 John immediately corrected me in an irritated tone of voice: ‘No, that’s “Being For The Benefit Of Mr. Kite.”’”